z-forbes/Decision-Tree-Optimisation/README.md

 # Algorithms for Desicion Tree Optimisation

-This repo complement my UG4 project.
+This repo complements my UG4 project.
 It contains tree and node libraries, as well as a whole host of algorithms for decision tree construction and general data gathering for truth tables and decision trees.

 The file ``demo.py`` can be used to ensure everything is running as it should be, and highlights the capabilities of this repo.